PGA Tour Latinoamérica

-PGA Tour Latinoamérica is a third level professional golf tour formed in 2012 and operated by the PGA Tour.
-It was formed in concert with the now defunct Tour de las Américas.
+PGA Tour Latinoamérica was a third level professional golf tour formed in 2012 and operated by the PGA Tour.
+It was formed in concert with the now also defunct Tour de las Américas.
 Executives from the Tour de las Américas became employees of the new tour.

-PGA Tour Latinoamérica is one of a number of lower-tier tours that factor into the Official World Golf Ranking, awarding a minimum of six points to the winner and points to the top six plus ties.
-The top five in the tour's Order of Merit earn status on the Korn Ferry Tour, with the money leader being fully exempt.
-The Order of Merit Winner also receives the Roberto De Vicenzo Award, named after one of the first golf stars to come out of Latin America.
-Players finishing 6th-50th retain privileges on PGA Tour Latinoamérica, but can also advance to the Korn Ferry Tour Qualifying Tournament depending on position.
-Those 2nd-5th can also improve their status at the Korn Ferry Tour Qualifying Tournament, gaining entry into the final stage.
+PGA Tour Latinoamérica was one of a number of lower-tier tours that factored into the Official World Golf Ranking, previously awarding a minimum of six points to the winner and points to the top six plus ties.
+The top five in the tour's Order of Merit earned status to play on the Korn Ferry Tour, with the money leader being fully exempt.
+The Order of Merit winner also received the Roberto De Vicenzo Award, named after one of the first golf stars to come out of Latin America.
+Players finishing 6th-50th retained privileges on PGA Tour Latinoamérica, but were also able to advance to the Korn Ferry Tour Qualifying Tournament depending on position.
+Those 2nd-5th could also improve their status at the Korn Ferry Tour Qualifying Tournament, gaining entry into the final stage.

-The fields consists of a maximum 144 players, with the top 50 plus ties making the cut.
+In April 2023, the PGA Tour announced that the 2023 PGA Tour Latinoamérica season would be the last, as from 2024 the tour would merge with PGA Tour Canada, creating PGA Tour Americas.

 History

 2012 season

 The 2012 season was the inaugural season of the tour and ran a series of 11 tournaments from September to December in seven Latin American countries.
-Colombian Jesus Rivas teed the first shot on the new tour.
+Colombian Jesús Rivas teed the first shot on the new tour.
 The Order of Merit winner for the season was Ariel Cañete and the five players to graduate to the Web.com Tour based on their Order of Merit positions were Cañete, Óscar Fraustro, Clodomiro Carranza, Matías O'Curry, and Tommy Cocha.

 2013 season

 The 2013 season was the first full season of play on the tour with an increased schedule of 14 tournaments running in 2 distinct swings with events played from March to May and October to December.
 Under the new format the number of tournaments was increased.
-In April 2013, the NEC Corporation became the sponsor of PGA Tour Latinoamérica and the tour was renamed NEC Series - PGA Tour Latinoamérica.
+In April 2013, the NEC Corporation became the title sponsor of the tour, being renamed as the NEC Series-PGA Tour Latinoamérica.
 The Order of Merit winner for the season was Ryan Blaum and the five players to graduate to the Web.com Tour based on their Order of Merit positions were Blaum, José de Jesús Rodríguez, Timothy O'Neal, Jorge Fernández-Valdés, and Manuel Villegas.